Sorry, But This Is Not How Air Works

-As Americans anticipate the first vice presidential debate tonight, many health experts are metaphorically raising their eyebrows at the plexiglass barriers being used to protect the vice presidential nominees from one another.
-That's how they're separating Senator Kamala Harris and Vice President Mike Pence (who we assume has spent a fair amount of time around Donald Trump, U.S. President and COVID-19 patient, in the past few weeks)?
+As Americans watched the highly anticipated first vice presidential debate on Wednesday, many health experts raised their eyebrows at the plexiglass barriers that was used to protect the vice presidential nominees from one another.
+That is how they were separating Senator Kamala Harris and Vice President Mike Pence (who we assume has spent a fair amount of time around Donald Trump, US President and COVID-19 patient, in the past few weeks)?
 A slim, semi-circle of plastic, surrounded by... nothing?

-Sure, Harris and Pence will be seated with more than 12 feet between them.
+Sure, Harris and Pence were seated with more than 12 feet between them.
 But... a free-standing sheet of plastic?
 In the middle of a wide-open room?
-During a pandemic caused by a virus that the CDC just confirmed is airborne?
+During a pandemic caused by a virus that was just confirmed as airborne?
 The picture of the setup was enough to make Linsey Marr, PhD, a professor at Virginia Tech and an expert in airborne viruses, laugh out loud, according to The New York Times.

 Advertisement